Glamping: if you haven’t heard of the trend that took off several years ago, let’s get you clued in.

 Their Gathering Centre is about bringing people together to experience the peace and serenity of this place.
 Radius aims to create a vibe of returning to nature, while inspiring people to live differently while we let nature’s rhythms flow freely.

 Redstreak Campground (Kootenay National Park) Our national parks have even joined the glamping trend.
-Less than three kilometres from the village of Radium Hot Springs and within Redstreak Campground, ten oTENTiks stand ready for visitors.
+Less than three kilometres from the village of Radium Hot Springs and within Redstreak Campground, 10 (ten) oTENTiks stand ready for visitors.
+(The OTENTiks are temporarily closed due to COVID.)

 The oTENTiks in Kootenay National Park; photo by Heidi Korven